-The essence of Part 1 of the Annual Publication consists in statistics on goods in accordance with the Combined Nomenclature CN of the EU.
+The essence of the Annual Publication consists in statistics on goods in accordance with the Combined Nomenclature CN of the EU.
 These detailed statistics indicate which articles are imported and exported, their values and quantities, and the distribution of the trade among the individual countries.
 This publication indicates the importation of goods according to their countries of origin and dispatch, respectively, and the exportation of goods according to their countries of destination.

-Part 2 of the Annual Publication covers the foreign trade in goods in accordance with the SITC goods classification as per branches of industry, product categories, and main uses.
+The Annual Publication covers also the foreign trade in goods in accordance with the SITC goods classification as per branches of industry, product categories, and main uses.
 Furthermore, the publication indicates the unit values and volume indexes of foreign trade, total trade turnover, foreign trade according to countries and groups thereof as well as transport and traffic statistics.